shupershuff/Diablo2RLoader/README.md

 1. Open Accounts.csv in a text editor or excel.
 2. Add number for each account starting from 1.
 3. Add your account sign in address
-4. Add your account password
+4. Add your account password (or not, if empty in the csv you can type this into the window each time)
 5. Add a 'friendly' name for each account, this will appear in your diablo window.
 I just added my Bnet usernames.

 If opening in Excel you add this info in each column.
 Otherwise open and edit in notepad.